top of page

 PFAS—per‑ and polyfluoroalkyl substances—are often called “forever chemicals” because they barely break down and can linger in our bodies for years.
 They’re found in everything from non‑stick cookware to water‑resistant fabrics, and have been linked with immune disruption, hormone imbalance, and even increased risk of certain cancers.
 Until now, the options for getting them out of the body have been limited and invasive.

 But a team of scientists at the University of Cambridge have uncovered a promising new route: our own gut microbes.
 In studies using mice with human‑like gut flora, they found that certain bacteria could actually bind to PFAS and carry them out of the body via the stool.
-According to Science News, these microbes absorbed between 20 and 75 percent of the PFAS compounds tested.
+According to Science News, these microbes absorbed between 20 and 75% of the PFAS compounds tested.

 The results were particularly striking for the long‑chain PFAS compounds known to be the most persistent.
 In the study, the microbes removed as much as 58% of PFOA and 74% of PFNA—substances that can otherwise stay in the body for years.